 Religious Services.
-These are provided by a military chaplain during the austral summer.
+Services are provided by a military chaplain during the austral summer.
 In addition to conducting regular worship services and religious programs, the chaplain accommodates all religious practices and is available for counseling, both religious and secular.
 The chapel program provides opportunities for volunteers to use their gifts in ministry and service.

 Meals.
 Food service is cafeteria style.
-There is no portion limit, but to minimize cost and waste take only what you will eat, and eat all of what you take.
+There is no portion limit, but to minimize cost and waste take only what you will eat and eat all of what you take.
 A variety of food is offered every day.
 People with severe dietary restrictions or significant food allergies need to be prepared for limited choices.
 Gluten-free, vegetarian, and vegan menu items are often available but not guaranteed.
 In addition to the regular three meals, a midnight meal is served in the summer, first to night workers and then to the general population.
 Snacks, pizza, and leftovers are available at any time.
+Volunteers provide assistance with dish washing and, on special occasions, with food preparation.